 - Your body increases the metabolism of Carbohydrates, Fats and Proteins to gain rapid energy.

 - Also, the body lowers the digestive system’s secretion, which causes problems like constipation and IBS.

 - Stress weakens the body, the immune system and reduces its healing power.

-Complete and restore those MINERALS and VITAMINES that the body has lost
+- A balanced, varied diet and complete and restore those MINERALS and VITAMINES that the body has lost.